AddyAde10/0HM310_Automotive-Societal-Factors_Group_12/README.md

 ![](ReadmeFiles/eye_contact.png)

-Eye contact behaviour tracking state can be changed when the car reaches the waypoint.
+<b> Eye contact behaviour tracking state can be changed when the car reaches the waypoint.
 Behaviour change is defined by the `SpeedSettings` - the component embedded on waypoint objects.
-The following four fields control those changes:
+The following four fields control those changes: </b>
 - `EyeContactWhileYielding`: defines how the driver will behave while the car is fully stopped
 - `EyeContactAfterYielding`: defines how the driver will behave when the car resumes driving after a full stop.
 This value simply overwrites the current value of `EyeContact.EyeContactTracking` if the car has fully stopped.
 - `YieldingEyeContactSince`: defines how many seconds need to pass before the driver will make eye contact (starting from the moment the car has fully stopped)